lifelib-dev/lifelib/lifelib/libraries/economic_curves/NelsonSiegelSvensson/README.md

-# 🐍 Nelson-Siegel-Svannson algorithm 🐍
+# Nelson-Siegel-Svennson algorithm

-Popular algorithm for fitting a yield curve to obseved data.
+Popular algorithm for fitting a yield curve to observed data.

 ## Problem
 Data on bond yields is usualy avalible only for a small set of maturities, while the user is normaly interested in a wider range of yields.